 If you are provided with a seat belt on your school coach or minibus you should wear it.
 Not to, not only puts you at risk but it also put other people travelling with you at risk, including your friends because you can be thrown into them during a crash.
-If you are involved in a road traffic collision your seat belt will act as your own personal brake.
-You wouldn't get on the coach if the brakes were not working - so why would you not 'wear' your own personal brake.
+If this was to happen, you might end up seriously injured.
+How would you feel if you injured someone else?
+If you are involved in a road traffic collision, your safety belt will act as your own personal brake.
+You wouldn't get on the coach if the brakes were not working - so why would you not 'wear' your own personal brake?

-When a road traffic collision happens, there are in fact, three collisions.
+When there is a collision, there are in fact, three collisions.
 The first, well that is the vehicle.
 It is going to come to a sudden stop.
 The second collision - thats you!
 You are going to come to a sudden stop.
 You will hit something inside the vehicle.
 At that time, you will WISH that it was your safety belt.
 The third collision are your internal organs because they stop slightly after your body stops.
 They will twist, tear and rupture around fixed points of the body and that is how people die at the scheme of a crash.
-They may not have visible injuries but because they did not belt up, they may have internal injuries that causee internal bleeding.
+They may not have visible injuries but because they did not belt up, they may have internal injuries that cause internal bleeding.

 For more information about safety belts or to get help to run a seat belt campaign in your school contact us.
 Remember, most road traffic collisions happen on short familiar routes such as nipping to the supermarket with a parent, visiting a friend or travelling on the school run.
 Most collisions happen at low speeds of around 30mph or less and within five minutes of leaving home or within five miles into the journey.

 Whoever drives you, whether it is a parent or a school bus driver, they need your support to keep you safe.
-It is pretty silly to distract the driver by being too noisy, playing with on-board safety equipment including emergency exits, hanging out of the windows or standing by the driver’s cab which can block his view in his wing mirrors.
+It's not ok to distract the driver by being too noisy, playing with on-board safety equipment and tampering with emergency exits, hanging out of the windows or standing by the driver’s cab which can block his view in his wing mirrors.
 Remember the driver is there to drive you safely.
 If you distract him you are preventing him from keeping you safe...besides, do you really want to be responsible for causing a crash resulting perhaps in the death of someone?
 It could just be your friend that you normally sit next to in school.
 You would not want to have to live with that.